Ana06/idapython/README.md

 If the result is a printable string, it adds a comment in that location with the decoded string and prints a message to the output window with the decoded string and the address.

+## `print-debug.py`

+It includes several functions which can be used in conditional breakpoints for debugging purposes.

 ## `copy-strings.py`

 It adds two actions to the strings windows: